James P. Garrett: Career

-Jim started his career practicing law in Mangum.
+Garrett started his career practicing law in Mangum.
 The family has long had roots in Mangum's law enforcement history.
 Jim's grandfather, Seaborn B. Garrett, practiced law there when Mangum was part of "Old Greer County", in the Texas Panhandle, years before Oklahoma became a state.
-Wilkins B. was the District Judge for Greer County, Oklahoma after statehood.
+Wilkins B. was the District Judge for Greer County, Oklahoma, after statehood.

 During the 1960s, Garrett was on the Oklahoma Pardon & Parole Board.
 He was Assistant District Attorney for Carter County, Oklahoma, Assistant State Attorney General, working under Mac Q. Williamson, and District Attorney General for Southwestern Oklahoma.
 In 1987, he was appointed judge on the Oklahoma Court of Civil Appeals, where he remained until his retirement on December 31, 2001.

 Family

 Judge Garrett was the last of three children, and became the patriarch of a rather large extended family.
 It started with his late wife, Nedra (nee Wilson), with whom he had three children, son Stephen (better known as Steve and who is now deceased), daughters Linda Garrett Ellason (married to Lee Ellason) and Susan Garrett Christian (and spouse Leon Christian), and Steve Garrett's widow, Linda Garrett.
 Then there are nine grandchildren, sixteen great grandchildren and one great, great grandchild.